dorsun/mnist-tensorflow-scalable/README.md

 * [Imanol Schlag's blog](http://ischlag.github.io/2016/11/07/tensorflow-input-pipeline-for-large-datasets/).
 * [R2RT's blog](https://r2rt.com/implementing-batch-normalization-in-tensorflow.html).

 The code has been tested with Python 3.6 and Tensorflow 1.4.
 The running time is ~20 min on a CPU, and ~3 (2) min on one (two) NVIDIA Titan X GPUs.
+The test accuracy is ~99.3%.